Beer Prices Could Double Because Of Climate Change, Study Says

 Beneath that overall impact, regional differences would be stark.

 South America would fare poorly, as would many tropical areas.
-In China and the U.S., the barley yield is actually predicted to rise — but "not enough to offset the global decrease," the study says.
+In China and the U.S., the barley yield is actually predicted to rise, but "not enough to offset the global decrease," the study says.

-Climate change could reshape the barley and beer market, the researchers say, depicting a situation in which China — which currently drinks more Budweiser than the U.S. — would scale back its beer consumption.
+Climate change could reshape the barley and beer market, the researchers say, depicting a situation in which China, which currently drinks more Budweiser than the U.S., would scale back its beer consumption.

-Whether the best- or worst-case scenario plays out, beer drinkers in Ireland, Canada, Poland and Italy will likely see prices increase the most, according to the report.
+Whether the best- or worst-case scenario plays out, beer drinkers in Ireland, Canada, Poland and Italy are likely to see prices increase the most, according to the report.
 Beer-loving countries Belgium and the U.K. are also in the top 10.

 Even under the two middle-range climate models used in the study, beer consumption is forecast to fall by an average of around 2 billion liters in China alone.
 The U.S. wouldn't be far behind, with beer consumption projected to fall by an average of around 1.75 billion liters.

 The researchers acknowledge that their study has some limitations.
-For one thing, there's the difficulty of predicting the behavior of beer drinkers, and their shifting tastes.
+For one thing, there's the difficulty of predicting the behavior of beer drinkers and their shifting tastes.
 Then there's the possibility that barley farmers might find ways to adapt.

 "Our results reflect impacts of extreme events as though they happened in the present day," the study says, adding, "Global population and socioeconomic conditions are also held constant."